Last Updated on December 1, 2023

-Most travelers, however, only use their rail passes or buy tickets for long-distance travel, say traveling from Paris to Berlin or Rome to Zurich.
+Most travelers, however, only use their rail passes, or buy tickets for, long-distance travel.
+Say, perhaps, traveling from Paris to Berlin or Rome to Zurich.
 But it makes sense to also use trains for day trips at your primary destination.

 Train trips in Europe are usually quite good and comfortable.
 With a rail pass or a discount, they are also relatively inexpensive.
 You can often cut those costs even more by making the trip on a comfortable modern bus.
 The caveat is that bus travel is usually much longer, although there are exceptions.

-It’s easily doable in Europe, where significant places of interest are often close together and all connected by an excellent rail system.
-All over Europe, you’ll find a treasure trove of European day trips that are well worth tacking an extra day onto your itinerary.
+Day trips are easily doable in Europe, where significant places of interest are often close together.
+And they’re all usually connected by an excellent rail system.
+All over Europe, you’ll find a treasure trove of European day trips.
+Many are well worth tacking an extra day onto your itinerary.

 26 Good European Day Trips

-Here are 26 good European day trips by rail that are well worth the time and are relatively inexpensive, as well.
+Here are 26 good European day trips by rail that are well worth the time.
+Better yet, they are also relatively inexpensive, as well.
 Many are only a one-or-two-hour ride each way (one only 14 minutes), some two-three hours, two over three hours.
 We have not included any that were four hours or longer.